 It is also helpful to be familiar with major historical events to know what records to look for.
 For example, an individual born in 1842 could not possibly have served in the Revolutionary War, but he very likely did serve in the Civil War and there may be records related to that service that could be helpful.
 Also historical events such as war and drought drove migration to and from various regions.
 Understanding the significance of the 1848 Irish Potato Famine may help track your family.
 A good encyclopedia such as the Encyclopedia Americana at Grolier Online will help.
-(This resource is available only to EKU students and employees unless you are accessing this page from campus.)
+(This resource is available only to EKU students and employees.)
 The Kentucky Encyclopedia is also available online or in various places in the EKU libraries (F451 .K413 1992) and could be helpful.

 Start with yourself.
 Print off a copy of an ancestry chart and write down your name and everything you know about yourself–date and place of birth, parents and everything you know about them.
 Talk to your parents, grandparents or other family members who can fill in blanks in the information you are compiling.
 Don't concentrate only on direct ancestors.
 Knowing siblings can help verify and prove relationships.
 The family group sheet can help keep track of family members.